mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 * **Fast Data Projection**: hook your endpoint to the service which expose the Fast Data Projection.
 This type is visible only if Fast Data is enabled in the Console.

 :::warning
 The type is selectable only during the creation phase.
-You can't change later.
+You can't change it later.
 :::

 ## Basic endpoint properties